 - The supplier has implemented appropriate measures in order to ensure that its supplies and services comply with the requirements of regulation (EU) 2017/821 dated May 17, 2017 which establishes due diligence obligations in respect of the supply chain and the Act implementing it dated May 6, 2020 and Section 1502 of the Dodd-Frank Act (as applicable) in their currently valid version in respect of the use of so-called conflict minerals (e.g. tantalum, tungsten, tin or gold).

 - The supplier shall check the quality of the ordered goods at regular intervals and shall provide the agreed test certificates; the supplier shall inform us immediately and in writing of any quality problems which relate to the goods.

 - PTR is committed to the Phoenix Mecano Group’s Code of Conduct, available at https://www.ptr-hartmann.com/coc/.
 As part of his corporate responsibility, Supplier undertakes to act legally and ethically in accordance with our Code of Conduct when manufacturing products or providing services.
 Upon PTRs request, the Supplier will sign the PTR Code of Conduct for Suppliers.

 - We have the right to inform ourselves to the appropriate extent and on the supplier’s premises and upon prior notice regarding compliance with the quality regulations and the quality management system and to inspect the relevant documentation.
 The supplier shall support us to the necessary extent to make documentation available and to provide information.

-XIII.
+XIV.
 DATA PROTECTION